-The 2020 Business Plan represents an outline of plans for the 14th year of operations for The Atlantic Salmon Conservation Foundation.
+The 2021 Business Plan presents our plan for the 14th year of operations for The Atlantic Salmon Conservation Foundation.

-This Foundation is an excellent example of wise community investment by the Government of Canada.
-It has proven to be a major strategic investment on the part of the Government via the Department of Fisheries and Oceans.
-When our doors were opened over thirteen years ago in early 2007 we had in mind the important goal of saving wild Atlantic salmon populations across five provinces comprising most of their North American habitat.
+We are proud of the Foundation.
+It is an excellent example of wise community investment by the Government of Canada, via the Department of Fisheries and Oceans.
+When our doors opened nearly fifteen years ago in early 2007, we had in mind the important goal of saving wild Atlantic salmon populations across five provinces comprising most of their North American habitat.
 This was a very lofty goal toward which I do believe we have been successful, within our limited means.
+Looking back (and forward), this foundation has proven to be a major strategic investment on the part of the Government.

-At that time, we hoped to become an important contributor to conservation of wild Atlantic salmon in Canada.
-Without question, we have met the foremost objective of being able to grant \$1 million in project funding across five provinces.
-We, and most observers, believed that \$1 million in conservation project funding would help solve most of the conservation challenges facing wild Atlantic salmon.
-In our thirteen years of helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have learned how significant those conservation challenges truly are, and that far more work needs to be done.
+Our goal in advocating the creation of a wild Atlantic salmon conservation trust fund was to create an important contributor to salmon conservation efforts in eastern Canada.
+At the time, we believed that being able to grant at least \$1 million in project funding across five provinces would solve the conservation issues facing wild Atlantic salmon.
+Based on our extensive experience in helping community groups, First Nations and others address conservation issues facing wild Atlantic salmon we have a much clearer sense of how significant those conservation challenges truly are and, that far more work remains to be done.

 2019 was the International Year of the Salmon.
 We joined with many salmon conservation interests in Canada and abroad to help celebrate the year and plan how we could collectively save this iconic species for future generations of Canadians.
-Our vision has always been contributing to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
-Our experience as a granting entity over several years led us to a much better understanding of the conservation need and the associated costs.
-We had hoped the Government of Canada would strengthen our trust fund's capacity to better respond to a clearly articulated need.
-We regret that this did not happen,
+We had hoped the

+Government of Canada would strengthen our trust fund's capacity to better respond to a clearly articulated need.
+We regret that this did not happen.